 Whether your pets need care for the weekend, while you are on a family vacation or for several months during a move, we provide the space, care and activities pets need.
 We have large indoor and outdoor runs for dogs.
-Cats enjoy the privacy of a separate cat room.
+Cats enjoy the privacy of kennels in a separate cat room.
 We also board Birds and Exotic Pets.
 Our Kennel is designed to make boarding a fun experience for your pet!

 Our boarding includes individual loving care, large indoor and outdoor runs, pools and play yards, reasonable rates, and convenient hours (we’re open 7 days a week).

 Owners are encouraged to personally put their pets into their runs when they bring them in.
 This helps pets feel more secure.
 Upon returning owners are again encouraged to go into the Kennel and get their pets out of their run.
 This helps owners feel more secure.